pmean/build-website/text/00/export.md

 (created January 28, 2000)**

 *Dear Professor Mean, I need to export the output from SPSS and use some of it in my word processing file.
-What is the best way to do this? \-- Manic Marsha*
+What is the best way to do this? -- Manic Marsha*

 Dear Manic,

-> You can export both graphs and tables from SPSS and use them in other
-> programs, such as word processing and presentation software.
-You
-> export a graph or table by right clicking to bring up a pop-up menu.
+You can export both graphs and tables from SPSS and use them in other programs, such as word processing and presentation software.
+You export a graph or table by right clicking to bring up a pop-up menu.
-> You have several choices in how to save the file and how to import it
-> into another software program.
-I have found that exporting graphs in
-> windows metafile format (\*.WMF) and pasting tables as PICTURE works
-> well for me.
-But I encourage you to experiment with alternatives to
-> see what best meets your needs.
+You have several choices in how to save the file and how to import it into another software program.
+I have found that exporting graphs in windows metafile format (*.WMF) and pasting tables as PICTURE works well for me.
+But I encourage you to experiment with alternatives to see what best meets your needs.

-> I\'ll show you how to export into Microsoft Word, but the same
-> principles apply for other word processing software, and for other
-> applications like presentation software or even web page editors.
+I'll show you how to export into Microsoft Word, but the same principles apply for other word processing software, and for other applications like presentation software or even web page editors.

 **More details**

-> If you want to export a graph, right click on the graph you want to
-> export.
-Click the arrow button next to the EXPORT field to select
-> CHARTS ONLY.
-Click on the arrow button next to the FILE TYPE field to
-> select WINDOWS METAFILE (\*.WMF).
+If you want to export a graph, right click on the graph you want to export.
+Click the arrow button next to the EXPORT field to select CHARTS ONLY.
+Click on the arrow button next to the FILE TYPE field to select WINDOWS METAFILE (*.WMF).

-> The windows metafile format is usually a good choice, because you can
-> change the size of your graph later and still keep your lines and
-> fonts looking smooth.
-Other formats such as bitmap (\*.BMP), jpeg
-> (\*.JPG), and gif (\*.GIF) and tagged image file (TIF) will degrade
-> into jagged lines if you rescale it later.
-You might try experimenting
-> with cgm metafile (\*.CGM) or encapsulated postscript (\*.EPS)
-> formats, since these formats also allow you to change the size of your
-> graph easily.
-If you are creating web pages and you know that you
-> won\'t be changing the size of your graphs, then the gif (\*.GIF)
-> format is a good choice.
-SPSS even offers you a Macintosh graphics
-> standard (\*.PICT).
+The windows metafile format is usually a good choice, because you can change the size of your graph later and still keep your lines and fonts looking smooth.
+Other formats such as bitmap (*.BMP), jpeg (*.JPG), and gif (*.GIF) and tagged image file (TIF) will degrade into jagged lines if you rescale it later.
+You might try experimenting with cgm metafile (*.CGM) or encapsulated postscript (*.EPS) formats, since these formats also allow you to change the size of your graph easily.
+If you are creating web pages and you know that you won't be changing the size of your graphs, then the gif (*.GIF) format is a good choice.
+SPSS even offers you a Macintosh graphics standard (*.PICT).

-> If you want to export a table, right click on the table you want to
+If you want to export a table, right click on the table you want to export.
-> export.
 Select COPY from the pop up menu.
-You may want to experiment
-> with the EDIT \| PASTE SPECIAL menu in your word processing program.
+You may want to experiment with the EDIT | PASTE SPECIAL menu in your word processing program.
-> If you paste as a PICTURE, you get an attractive table, but you lose
-> the ability to make minor changes like rounding some of your numbers.
+If you paste as a PICTURE, you get an attractive table, but you lose the ability to make minor changes like rounding some of your numbers.

 **Exporting graphs**

-> Once you create a graph in SPSS, you can export it to a floppy disk or
-> your hard drive.
-After you have exported your graph, you can use it in
-> other applications like Microsoft Word or PowerPoint.
+Once you create a graph in SPSS, you can export it to a floppy disk or your hard drive.
+After you have exported your graph, you can use it in other applications like Microsoft Word or PowerPoint.

 ![](../../../web/images/00/export01.gif)
 height="319"}

-> To export a graph, right click over one of the graphs you want to
+To export a graph, right click over one of the graphs you want to export.
-> export.
 This will bring up a menu, as shown in the figure above.
-Click
-> on the EXPORT menu item.
+Click on the EXPORT menu item.

 ![](../../../web/images/00/export02.gif)
 height="287"}

-> The figure above shows the dialog box that you get.
-Click the arrow
-> button next to the EXPORT field to select CHARTS ONLY.
-Click on the
-> arrow button next to the FILE TYPE field to select WINDOWS METAFILE
-> (\*.WMF).
-The windows metafile format is usually a good choice,
-> because you can change the size of your graph later and still keep
-> your lines and fonts looking smooth.
-Other formats such as bitmap
-> (\*.BMP), jpeg (\*.JPG), and gif (\*.GIF) and tagged image file (TIF)
-> will degrade into jagged lines if you rescale it later.
-You might try
-> experimenting with cgm metafile (\*.CGM) or encapsulated postscript
-> (\*.EPS) formats, since these formats also allow you to change the
-> size of your graph easily.
-If you are creating web pages and you know
-> that you won\'t be changing the size of your graphs, then the gif
-> (\*.GIF) format is a good choice.
-SPSS even offers you a Macintosh
-> graphics standard (\*.PICT).

-> Click on the FILE PREFIX field to change the file name(s).
-Make sure
-> that your file names include a drive letter and/or subdirectory that
-> you will easily remember (c:\\My Documents is a good choice).
-In this
-> example, I am instructing SPSS to store the charts on the floppy disk
-> drive (a:\\) and telling SPSS to use BF\_GR as a file prefix.
-This
-> prefix tells SPSS to use the name BF\_GR0 for the first chart.
-If you
-> are exporting a second chart, SPSS will use the name BF\_GR1 for this
-> chart, and so forth.
+The figure above shows the dialog box that you get.
+Click the arrow button next to the EXPORT field to select CHARTS ONLY.
+Click on the arrow button next to the FILE TYPE field to select WINDOWS METAFILE (*.WMF).
+The windows metafile format is usually a good choice, because you can change the size of your graph later and still keep your lines and fonts looking smooth.
+Other formats such as bitmap (*.BMP), jpeg (*.JPG), and gif (*.GIF) and tagged image file (TIF) will degrade into jagged lines if you rescale it later.
+You might try experimenting with cgm metafile (*.CGM) or encapsulated postscript (*.EPS) formats, since these formats also allow you to change the size of your graph easily.
+If you are creating web pages and you know that you won't be changing the size of your graphs, then the gif (*.GIF) format is a good choice.
+SPSS even offers you a Macintosh graphics standard (*.PICT).

+Click on the FILE PREFIX field to change the file name(s).
+Make sure that your file names include a drive letter and/or subdirectory that you will easily remember (c:/My Documents is a good choice).
+In this example, I am instructing SPSS to store the charts on the floppy disk drive (a:/) and telling SPSS to use BF_GR as a file prefix.
+This prefix tells SPSS to use the name BF_GR0 for the first chart.
+If you are exporting a second chart, SPSS will use the name BF_GR1 for this chart, and so forth.

-> Each software program has a different method for importing graph
-> files.
-In Microsoft Word, you select INSERT \| PICTURE \| FROM FILE.
+Each software program has a different method for importing graph files.
+In Microsoft Word, you select INSERT | PICTURE | FROM FILE.

 ![](../../../web/images/00/export03.gif)
 height="350"}

-> Your dialog box should look like the figure above.
-Click on the arrow
-> button by the LOOK IN field to select the appropriate file location.
+Your dialog box should look like the figure above.
+Click on the arrow button by the LOOK IN field to select the appropriate file location.
-> In this example, I am selecting a file from the floppy drive (a:\\).
+In this example, I am selecting a file from the floppy drive (a:/).
-> When you highlight a graph file, Microsoft Word gives you a preview of
-> what your graph looks like.
-Click on the INSERT button to place this
-> graph in your word processing document.
+When you highlight a graph file, Microsoft Word gives you a preview of what your graph looks like.
+Click on the INSERT button to place this graph in your word processing document.

 ![](../../../web/images/00/export04.gif)
 height="320"}

-> If you click on the graph itself, Microsoft Word will place
-> \"handlebars\" around the graph.
-You can grab one of these to make
-> your graph bigger or smaller (as shown in the figure above).
-If you
-> need to resize your graph, you should always grab from one of the
-> corners.
-If you grab from the top, bottom, or either side, your text
-> will become short and fat or tall and skinny.
+If you click on the graph itself, Microsoft Word will place "handlebars" around the graph.
+You can grab one of these to make your graph bigger or smaller (as shown in the figure above).
+If you need to resize your graph, you should always grab from one of the corners.
+If you grab from the top, bottom, or either side, your text will become short and fat or tall and skinny.

 **Exporting tables**

-> You have several choices for exporting tables.
-Start by right clicking
-> on the table you want to save.
+You have several choices for exporting tables.
+Start by right clicking on the table you want to save.

 ![](../../../web/images/00/export05.gif)
 height="318"}

-> You will then see a pop-up menu like the one shown in the figure
+You will then see a pop-up menu like the one shown in the figure above.
-> above.
 Select COPY from this menu.
-This places your table on the
+This places your table on the windows clipboard.
-> windows clipboard.
 You can then paste inside any windows application.
-> In Microsoft Word, you should experiment with the EDIT \| PASTE
-> SPECIAL menu pick.
+In Microsoft Word, you should experiment with the EDIT | PASTE SPECIAL menu pick.

 ![](../../../web/images/00/export06.gif)
 height="282"}

-> This is the dialog box you will see.
-You have three different ways to
-> paste your SPSS table into Word.
+This is the dialog box you will see.
+You have three different ways to paste your SPSS table into Word.

 ![](../../../web/images/00/export07.gif)
 height="239"}

-> The PICTURE option will create a graphic image inside Microsoft Word
-> (see above figure).
-This image looks nice, but it takes up a lot of
-> room and you can\'t modify any of the numbers.
-I know you didn\'t have
-> any plans to change all your p-values to 0.001, but there are changes
-> like rounding that you can\'t make when you paste in a picture.
+The PICTURE option will create a graphic image inside Microsoft Word (see above figure).
+This image looks nice, but it takes up a lot of room and you can't modify any of the numbers.
+I know you didn't have any plans to change all your p-values to 0.001, but there are changes like rounding that you can't make when you paste in a picture.

 ![](../../../web/images/00/export08.gif)
 height="239"}

-> If you paste UNFORMATTED TEXT, you get the raw numbers in your word
-> file with tabs between each number (see figure above).
-You have to
-> re-align your tabs to get the table looking nice.
-When you paste
-> unformatted text, you do preserve the option of rounding.
+If you paste UNFORMATTED TEXT, you get the raw numbers in your word file with tabs between each number (see figure above).
+You have to re-align your tabs to get the table looking nice.
+When you paste unformatted text, you do preserve the option of rounding.

 ![](../../../web/images/00/export09.gif)
 height="239"}

-> If you paste FORMATTED TEXT (RTF), you get a formatted table (see
-> figure above).
-You will probably need to adjust the widths of some of
-> the cells in this table, but like UNFORMATTED TEXT, you can make minor
-> modifications like rounding.
+If you paste FORMATTED TEXT (RTF), you get a formatted table (see figure above).
+You will probably need to adjust the widths of some of the cells in this table, but like UNFORMATTED TEXT, you can make minor modifications like rounding.

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with general help resources.
 You can also browse for pages similar to this one at [Category: Data management](../category/DataManagement.html) or [Category: SPSS software](../category/SpssSoftware.html)